SC Program for Infant and Toddler Care (SCPITC)

 Infant Toddler Specialist, Horry and Surrounding Counties

 Jennifer Adams is an Infant/Toddler Specialist with the SCPITC Network, serving Horry and surrounding counties.
 Prior to joining the SCPITC Network, she taught multi-age preschool for nine years.
-Ms. Stevens has served on the South Carolina Early Childhood Association Executive Board since 2010 and currently sits on the Horry Georgetown Technical College Early Education advisory board.
-Ms. Stevens shares her experience and knowledge of young children through presentations at local, state and national conferences.
+Ms. Adams has served on the South Carolina Early Childhood Association Executive Board since 2010 and currently sits on the Horry Georgetown Technical College Early Education advisory board.
+Ms. Adams shares her experience and knowledge of young children through presentations at local, state and national conferences.
 She has her degree in Christian Education and is a SC certified Early Childhood Trainer and Technical Assistance Provider.

 Janelle Beamer, M.S.